Brand Fame Explained Vision One

 What is the Brand Fame metric?

-The are many ways to be different.
-For many decades brands have often focused on creating a single USP (Unique Selling Point).
+There are many ways to be different.
+For many decades, brands have often focused on creating a single USP (Unique Selling Point).
 USPs are still important, but there are many other ways to stand out from the competition.
-For example Being the market leader (#1 Sales), a thought leader, an authority or iconic, or simply being new and disruptive.
+For example, being the market leader (#1 Sales), a thought leader, an authority or iconic, or simply being new and disruptive.

 There are two key aspects to Brand Fame: Uniqueness and Leadership.
-Brands that have neither of these attributes tend to struggle, with little to set them apart from their competitors.
+Brands that lack either of these attributes tend to struggle, with little to set them apart from competitors.

 The impact of a high Brand Fame score